OluwatobilobaAkinnubi/Amazon_Product_Review_Analysis/README.md

 - ✅ Electronics has the highest **Potential Revenue**, making it a key strategic product category
 -  🌟 A few top products dominate the marketplace with **millions of reviews**, and could be used as benchmarks or promoted items
 - ❌ There is **no strong correlation** between discount % and ratings
+- ## 🔬 Analysis Techniques Used

+- Pivot tables
+- Calculated Columns
+  - Potential Revenue
+  - Price buckets
+  - Rating Score
+- Sorting & filtering for product-level insights
+- Comparative analysis using charts (bar, column,scatter)
+-
+## 🎓 What I Learned

+- How to perform exploratory data analysis (EDA) on real-world ecommerce data
+- How to create structured dashboards in Google Sheets
+- How to derive actionable insights from product metadata
+- Importance of clean formatting, interactive visuals, and storytelling in analytics

+## 📁 Project Files

+- `Dashboard_Link.txt` – Contains link to the live Google Sheets dashboard
+- `dashboard_screenshot.png` – Image of the completed dashboard
+- `Amazon_Product_Review_Analysis_Readme.md` – This documentation